 - Saatchi Art – Saatchi Art is an online art marketplace through which artists can sell both prints and originals.
 It’s free to sign up to sell, and Saatchi handles shipping — the artist pays for the packaging.
 Saatchi takes a 35% commission on each piece sold.
 Artists of all mediums can sell on Saatchi, and can even use the platform to offer commissions.

-- Artspan is a hybrid that’s been in business for 20 years.
+- Artspan is a hybrid that’s been in business since 1999.
 They offer an integrated eCommerce platform for your own website as well as a dedicated online art marketplace.
-Artists pay a monthly fee ranging from around $8 to around $25 based on the package.
+Artists pay a monthly fee ranging from around $11 to around $26 based on the package.
+They offer a free “Live Preview” feature that allows buyers web-browser access to see how the art will look in their own space.

 - Artfinder is a curated online art marketplace that requires an application with multiple examples of your work.
 There are a variety of seller plans available with different commissions taken out depending on the plan chosen.
-Artfinder sells original art only.
+Artfinder sells original art and limited edition prints only.

 - UGallery – According to UGallery, their “mission is to “democratize” the process of selling artwork by connecting artists directly with collectors.”
 UGallery is a juried platform with an application process that ensures that all art sold through the website maintains a high standard of excellence.
 They cater specifically to emerging and mid-career artists looking to get out from under the shadow of the traditional gallery system.